Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

 | 1000 | 86,400,000 | 91 | 1 | Possible |
 | 5000 | 86,400,000 | 18 | 1 | Very Likely |
 | 10000 | 86,400,000 | 9 | 1 | Very Likely |
+Note:
+- Transactions per day are assumed based on loyalty point earnings.
+- Likelihood varies depending on the use case; for instance, gaming use cases may have higher transaction volumes than the given estimates.

 ## Security Considerations

-- [SC06:2023-Denial Of Service](https://owasp.org/www-project-smart-contract-top-10/2023/en/src/SC06-denial-of-service-attacks.html)Run out of gas problem due to the operation consuming high gas used if transferring multiple groups of small tokens [dust](https://www.investopedia.com/terms/b/bitcoin-dust.asp) transaction.
+- [SC06:2023-Denial Of Service](https://owasp.org/www-project-smart-contract-top-10/2023/en/src/SC06-denial-of-service-attacks.html) Run out of gas problem due to the operation consuming high gas used if transferring multiple groups of small tokens [dust](https://www.investopedia.com/terms/b/bitcoin-dust.asp) transaction.
 - [SC09:2023-Gas Limit Vulnerabilities](https://owasp.org/www-project-smart-contract-top-10/2023/en/src/SC09-gas-limit-vulnerabilities.html) Exceeds block gas limit if the blockchain have block gas limit lower than the gas used of the transaction.
 - The accumulation of tokens and associated data can lead to state bloat, significantly increasing the database size and affecting overall performance.

-## Mitigating Performance Bottlenecks
+## Mitigating Performance Bottlenecks and Security Concern

 - Implementing a stateful precompiled contract to efficiently manage complex data structures, such as a circular doubly linked list, can significantly enhance performance on large dataset and reduce gas consumption.
 - Adopting `blake2b` or `blake3` for calculating storage slots in stateful precompiled contracts, as opposed to using `keccak256`, can improve efficiency and speed.